pantheon-systems/documentation/source/docs/articles/sites/using-tmp-files.md

 The filesystem settings are set at bootstrap when a request is processed by Drupal.
 The `public://`, `private://`, and `temporary://` are set dynamically depending on the application server that receives the `$_PRESSFLOW` settings variable.

-For sites with multiple DROPs, this value will change.
+For sites with multiple application container hosts, this value will change.
 Refresh the page and this value should change on the Live environment.

 ##Create a Directory for Web Servers
 When the `tmp/` path points to the server `/tmp` directory, it is not accessible by the web server on an application server.
-You'll need to set the path to something like:
+You'll need to set the path within files to something like:

 `/srv/bindings/2976a45d0d6644caaead02e2cde9a55e/tmp`

 <div class="alert alert-warning" role="alert">
 <strong>Note</strong>: Remember to change the path depending on the value assigned by your server.
 However, that path is not accessible from other application servers.
 If you need a shared location that every server can access, we recommend using a temp directory within the files directory for plup, such as <code>private://tmp</code> or <code>public://tmp</code>.</div>